albuch/sbt-dependency-check/README.md

 ### Configuration
 `sbt-dependency-check` uses the default configuration of OWASP [DependencyCheck](https://github.com/jeremylong/DependencyCheck).
 You can override them in your `build.sbt` files.
-Use the task `list-settings` to print their values to the sbt console.
+Use the task `list-settings` to print all available settings to sbt console.

+The default values are identical to the [DependencyCheck Maven plugin](http://jeremylong.github.io/DependencyCheck/dependency-check-maven/configuration.html).

 #### Changing Log Level
-Add the following to your `build.sbt` file to increase the log level from the default `info` to `debug`
+Add the following to your `build.sbt` file to increase the log level from  default `info` to `debug`.
 ```
 logLevel in (dependencyCheck, dependencyCheckAggregate, dependencyCheckPurge, dependencyCheckUpdateOnly) := Level.Debug
 initialize in (dependencyCheck, dependencyCheckAggregate, dependencyCheckPurge, dependencyCheckUpdateOnly) ~= { _ =>